-The Funds and Programmes Division (FPD), within the Parliamentary Secretariat for the EU Presidency 2017 and EU Funds, Ministry for European Affairs and Implementation of the Electoral Manifesto (MEAIM), is responsible for issuing the authorisation to the auditor selected by the project partner.
-In this regard, the FPD shall designate an independent and qualified auditor (either internal or external) in order to perform the first level controls, in accordance with the project's partner proposal, based on the line of action outlined below:
+The Funds and Programmes Division (FPD), within the Parliamentary Secretariat for European Funds and Social Dialogue, Ministry for European Affairs and Equality (MEAE), is responsible for issuing the authorisation to the auditor selected by the project partner.
+In this regard, the FPD shall designate an independent and qualified auditor (either internal or external) in order to perform the first level controls, in accordance with the project's partner proposal, based on the line of action outlined below.